amis92/csharp-source-generators/README.md

 <!-- Sorted from newest: -->

+- [.NET 5 Source Generators - MediatR - CQRS - OMG!](https://www.edument.se/en/blog/post/net-5-source-generators-mediatr-cqrs) (2020-12-16) explores how source generators can be used to automatically generate an API for a system using the MediatR library and the CQRS pattern.
 - [Source Generators in .NET 5 with ReSharper](https://blog.jetbrains.com/dotnet/2020/11/12/source-generators-in-net-5-with-resharper/) (2020-11-20) introduces source generators and briefly mentions how they are being worked into the ReSharper product.
 - [Source Generators - real world example](https://dominikjeske.github.io/source-generators) (2020-11-09) contains a rich and deep dive into a real world generator with lots of useful tips.
 - [How to profile C# 9.0 Source Generators](https://jaylee.org/archive/2020/10/10/profiling-csharp-9-source-generators.html) (2020-10-10) demonstrates how to profile your source generator using the [performance profiling tools built into Visual Studio](https://docs.microsoft.com/en-us/visualstudio/profiling/?view=vs-2019).